JonathanMEdwards/subtext10/doc/language.md

   * 2
 }
 ```
-A do-block, like all blocks, consists of a sequence of fields.
-In this example there are three anonymous formula fields: `x`, `+ 1`, `* 2`.
+A do-block is an example of a _code block_.
+Code blocks, like all blocks, consists of a sequence of fields, either data or formulas.
+In this example there are three unnamed formulas: `x`, `+ 1`, `* 2`.
 Both of the function calls have no value to their left, which means that they take as input the value of the previous field.
 So the value of `x` is the input to `+ 1`, whose result is the input to `* 2`.
-The value of the last field is the value of the entire block, which becomes the value of `y`.
-This top-down dataflow corresponds exactly to the left-right dataflow of formulas.
+Code blocks produce a result, which is the value of the last field, which becomes the value of `y`.
+Note that the top-down dataflow within the block corresponds exactly to the left-right dataflow within formulas.

-Do-blocks can take inputs too.
+Code blocks can take inputs too.
 We can refactor the above code into:
 ```
 y = x do {
   + 1